m1cr0man/blockstaliga/README.md

 ## TODO

 - Generate JER data
-- Investigate removal Thermal Expansion
-	- Are other mods covering each block's utility
-	- Switch all possible mods to Tesla
+- Switch to CoFH World for all ore gen
-	- Regenerate chisel configs
-- Pack assembly
-- MultiMC release
 - Quests to stop the gaming getting boring
 - Technic launcher release?